L1-An/YuSeriesDocs/src/plugins/yuseries/YuIllustration/unlocker/KillMythicmob.md

 - `mythic-mob id` returns the id of the entity killed.
 - `mythic-mob name` returns the name of the entity killed.

+@tab Variable

+## id
+Returns the id of the killed entity

+## name
+Returns the name of the killed entity

 @tab Example

 ```yaml